-The Singapore American Football League, which marks its 40th anniversary this year, is open to all 15- to 18-year-old boys of any skill level.
+The Singapore American Football League, which has been operating for over 40 years, is open to all 15- to 18-year-old boys of any skill level.
 The season runs August through November, and new players are welcome.
-For more information or to sign up, log on to football.sacac.com or call 6363 6454.
+For more information or to sign up, visit football.sacac.com.

-So, you like running and bouncing a ball, but have an aversion to wooden-floored courts and hoops?
-We have some good news: the 15-metre dribble is alive and well in Singapore.
-The Singapore Australian Football Club (singaporewombats.com) is known locally as The Wombats.
+Australian Rules Football might be thing of mystery to first-time viewers or players, but it’s a beloved code of countless Australians – including expats in Singapore!
+The Singapore Australian Football Club (singaporewombats.com) is known locally as the Wombats.
 They’re part of an Asian League that travels to play in China, Hong Kong, Indonesia, Japan, Malaysia and the Philippines.
 Player membership fees are $300 a year or you can become a social member for $80.

 In Singapore, this is not for the faint-hearted.
-Heavy traffic and drivers who are seemingly oblivious to road markings make cycling pretty dangerous, so most clubs meet in the early hours.
+Heavy traffic and drivers who are seemingly oblivious to road markings can make cycling a slightly hazardous pursuit, so most clubs meet in the early hours.
 If you’re a member of ANZA, you can join the 350-member ANZA Cycling club (anzacycling.com), which meets at 6am most days.
 Pedallers used to the peloton should seek out Joyriders (joyriders.sg).
-This welcoming bunch holds training sessions at 5am every day, except Mondays.

 Baseball is very popular in Singapore.
-Friendly amateur club the Typhoons (9673 0671; baseball.sg) has eight teams in the league and practises on weekends at the Kallang fields.
-If you’re a big hitter or a fast bowler, seek out the Singapore Baseball and Softball Association (9170 4505, sbsa.org.sg).
+Friendly amateur club the Typhoons has eight teams in the league and practises on weekends at the Kallang fields.
+If you’re a big hitter or you have a fast arm, seek out the Singapore Baseball and Softball Association (sbsa.org.sg).
 It runs the island’s most advanced league for men and women and can help you organise tryouts for the best teams.

 Both field hockey and ice hockey are played here but the former is much more popular – probably because ice lakes form in Singapore only every 20,000 years or so.
-Tornados Hockey Club (tornadoshockey.org.sg) has three men’s teams and two women’s teams, which practise at Hockey Village.
-Also contact the Singapore Hockey Federation (6479 3466, singaporehockey.org), which runs competitive men’s and women’s leagues.
+Tornados Hockey Club (tornadoshockey.org.sg) has three men’s teams and two women’s sports teams, which practise at Hockey Village.
+Also contact the Singapore Hockey Federation (singaporehockey.org), which runs competitive men’s and women’s leagues.

-Skaters with sticks who enjoy the cold can contact the National Ice Hockey League (9680 2025; singicehockey.org).
-The Singapore Blizzards (singaporeblizzards.com) train on Friday nights at the Jurong Entertainment Centre.
+Skaters with sticks who enjoy the cold can contact the Singapore Ice Hockey Association (siha.org.sg).

 Most social clubs and many condos have tennis courts, so finding somewhere to play is not difficult.
-But if you’re looking for a partner, check out the Tennis Friendz Network (tfntennis.com), a forum that lists buddies to play with, equipment to buy and tournaments to enter.
-For a game and a natter, drop in on one of the British Association’s (britishassociation.org.sg) ladies’ tennis sessions, held every Friday morning at the British Club.
+For a game and a natter, drop in on one of the British Club‘s tennis sessions.
 Get in touch with the Singapore Tennis Association (singtennis.org.sg) to find out about coaching and selection for national leagues.

 Hash House Harriers (HHH) is non-competitive cross-country trail-running club commonly referred to as “a drinking club with a running problem”.
 Trails are set by one or more runners or “hares”, who mark the route with white flour, toilet paper and/or chalk marks.
 Runners follow the trail to the end, where food, beer and banter are then dished out in equal measure, either on location or nearby.
 HHH started in Malaysia in the 1930s and there are now chapters in most countries.
 It’s a popular activity in Singapore every day of the week.
 Visitors are welcome and are charged a small guest fee for participating.